laur89/docker-borg-mysql-backup/README.md

       mysql env variables are only required if you intend to back up databases

-    HOST_HOSTNAME           hostname to include in the borg archive name; mandatory;
+    HOST_NAME               hostname to include in the borg archive name; mandatory;
     REMOTE                  remote connection, including repository, eg remoteuser@remoteserver.com:/backup/location optional - can be omitted when only backing up to local borg repo.
     BORG_LOCAL_REPO_NAME    local borg repo name; optional, defaults to 'repo'